sucho-archiving/sucho-archiving.github.io/index.md

 # How can you help?

 ## Donate
-You can help us pay for our server costs by donating to our [Open Collective][https://opencollective.com/sucho].
-If you would like to specifically help buy digitization equipment to send to Ukrainian libraries, archives, and museums, you can donate to our new [digitization equipment fund](https://opencollective.com/sucho/projects/equipment).
+You can help us pay for our server costs by donating to our **[Open Collective](https://opencollective.com/sucho)**.
+If you would like to specifically help buy digitization equipment to send to Ukrainian libraries, archives, and museums, you can donate to our new **[digitization equipment fund](https://opencollective.com/sucho/projects/equipment)**.

 [Donate to the equipment fund](https://opencollective.com/sucho/projects/equipment){: .btn }